 Never pay via Western Union

 Scammers will often ask you to pay via Western Union, especially if it’s to an overseas account.
 There’s absolutely no buyer protection.
 If the seller runs off, you will not be able to recover your money.
-We’ve been tipped off to an unscrupulous middleman puppy seller in LA that accepts the initial $200 deposit via Paypal, but always insists on getting the final payment via Western Union.
+We’ve been tipped off to an unscrupulous middleman puppy seller that accepts the initial $200 deposit via Paypal, but always insists on getting the final payment via Western Union.
 Don’t fall for it.
 There is a reason Western Union repeatedly warns people who transfer money through them to watch out for scammers.
 ALWAYS insist on making the full payment using credit card or Paypal, or cash once you have the puppy in your possession.

 Check out their online reputation